Brazilian ironclad Tamandaré: Service

 Tamandaré was laid down at the Arsenal de Marinha da Côrte in Rio de Janeiro on 31 May 1865, during the Paraguayan War, which saw Argentina and Brazil allied against Paraguay.
 She was launched on 21 June 1865, completed on 16 September and cost £40,506.
 The ship arrived at Corrientes on 16 March 1866; the next day she sailed for the confluence of the Paraná and Paraguay Rivers to begin operations against the Paraguayans.
 On 26 March she bombarded the defenses of Itapirú and sank one Paraguayan boat (chata).
 During her bombardment on the following day, a shell entered one of her gun ports, despite the chain curtain that protected it, and killed 14 men, including her captain, lieutenant Antônio Carlos de Mariz e Barros, and wounded 20.
 The ship bombarded Curuzú Fort, downstream of Curupaity, on 1 September in company with the ironclads Rio de Janeiro, Brasil, Lima Barros, Barroso, and the monitor Bahia.
 Between 24 and 29 December Barroso, Tamandaré, Brasil, and 11 gunboats bombarded Curuzu Fort again.

 On 8 January 1867 Tamandaré, Bahia and Colombo bombarded Paraguayan fortifications at Curupaity.
 The Brazilians broke through the river defenses at Curupaity during daylight on 15 August 1867 with Barroso, Tamanadaré, and eight other ironclads.
 The ships were hit 256 times, but not seriously damaged, and only suffered 10 killed and 22 wounded.
 Tamandaré's engines broke down while she was in front of the guns and she had to be towed to safety by the ironclad Silvado.
 They were quickly repaired and Tamandaré bombarded Paraguayan artillery batteries at Timbó that commanded the Paraguay River north of Humaitá the next day.
 The Paraguayans repeated the operation again on 9 September with much the same result.
-On 26 September the Paraguyans moved a large-caliber gun below Humaitá and bombarded the Brazilian squadron, but it was silenced by gunfire from Tamandaré and Bahia.
+On 26 September the Paraguayans moved a large-caliber gun below Humaitá and bombarded the Brazilian squadron, but it was silenced by gunfire from Tamandaré and Bahia.

 On 19 February 1868 six Brazilian ironclads, including Tamandaré, steamed past Humaitá at night.
 Three Pará-class river monitors, Rio Grande, Alagoas and Pará, were lashed to the larger ironclads in case any engines were disabled by the Paraguayan guns.
 Barroso led with Rio Grande, followed by Bahia with Alagoas and Tamandaré with Pará.
 Both Tamandaré, which had taken an estimated 120 hits, and Pará had to be beached after passing the fortress to prevent them from sinking.
 Tamandaré was under repair at São José do Cerrito until mid-March.
-On 25 November the ship bombarded the Paraguyan capital of Asunción.
+On 25 November the ship bombarded the Paraguayan capital of Asunción.
 Tamandaré and Alagoas destroyed the artillery batteries at Timbó on 23 March 1869.
 The ship was assigned to the Mato Grosso Flotilla, based in Ladário, after the war.
 Tamandaré was decommissioned on 18 April 1879 and scrapped afterwards.